themeliskalomoiros/PingPongBackEnd/README.md

 ### Prerequisites

 - Java SDK installed on your machine.
-- A client to send pongs ([PingPongAndroidClient](https://github.com/tomasmichael995/PingPongAndroidClient) is an android app client).
+- A client to send pings ([PingPongAndroidClient](https://github.com/tomasmichael995/PingPongAndroidClient) is an android app client).
 - Server and client must connected to the same network.

 ### Known Issues